 This is a book about two sisters.
 One is alive, and the other is not.
 But they share one thing in common.
 Both believe in happy endings, even when life is complicated.

 My (Dead) Sister's Celestial Guide to Life

-An insightful tale about one woman’s journey through abuse, and her struggle to become a whole woman,
+An insightful tale about one woman’s journey through lifelong abuse, as told by her deceased sister.

 By Deborah Blackwell

 My (Dead) Sister's Celestial Guide to Life is an inspiring story of one woman’s determination to find herself on the other side of pain—other people’s pain.
 From the moment she was born, Evie was lost in the anguish of her dysfunctional family’s hardships.
 Their lives changed forever when her sister Capri, only weeks after her birth, died from a hole in her heart.
 The brutal misadventures of Evie’s life forward—blow-by-blow torment, confusion, chaos, heartbreak, shock and suffering—were crippling.
 She was the beaten down daughter of an abusive, alcoholic mother; sexually molested by her father when she was six; abused by her first husband, a gambling addict who destroyed their lives; battled cancer, bulimia, and autoimmune disabilities; wrangled with her daughter’s autism; lived in a ghostly antique house with a chilling history; and survived narcissistic emotional terrorism.